Fill the Stage

 July 5, 2025 by Daniel Dignan Leave a Comment

-A successful middle-aged judge suffered a freak accident and faces a slow, terrible death.
-His family and friends can’t bear him.
-His pain, depression, and uncertainty grow.
+A successful middle-aged judge suffers a freak accident and faces a slow, terrible death.
+His family does little to help him, as his pain and depression increase.

-Thoughts of his life — childhood happinesses, ambitions, what he lived for, and his behavior — crowd into his mind.
-Did he live his life as he should have?
+As he suffers, thoughts of his life — childhood happinesses, ambitions, what he lived for, and his personal conduct — crowd into his mind.
+He wonders if he lived life as he should have.

 Filed Under: Christian Classics